About the MENA Workforce Development Initiative

 Connect With Us

-The MENA-WDI report will explain the issue of workforce development by addressing the macroeconomic concepts and focusing on the following issue areas:
+The MENA-WDI report explains the issue of workforce development by addressing the macroeconomic concepts and focusing on the following issue areas:

 - The workforce nested in the broader economic outlook and the future of work

 - Youth unemployment and female labor force participation